Sanjai-Magilan/Dino-Game-2D/README.md

 How to Run This Masterpiece:

 1.Install Godot
-  Make sure you have Godot 4.3 or any version higher than 4.0.
+  Make sure you have Godot 4.3 or higher.
 If you don’t, what are you even doing here?

 2.Clone This Repo
   Get this repository on your system.
 Do not—I repeat, do not—rename any folders or files unless you enjoy debugging your life away.